qianl15/this/README.md

 And again use Ermine to create the static binary file called `FusedDecodeHist-static`.

 You need to upload the decoder binary to S3 because they are too large to fit into a Lambda function.
 You'll also have to change the decoder download path in Lambda functions.
-We share our static build [decoder](https://s3-us-west-2.amazonaws.com/mxnet-params/DecoderAutomataCmd-static) and [fused-histogram decoder](https://s3-us-west-2.amazonaws.com/mxnet-params/FusedDecodeHist-static) on a public S3 bucket, however, be careful to use them or compile your own static executable files!

 ### Deploy Lambda Functions